AramZS/songobsessed/src/songs/purple-underground-by-kfox.md

 ---
-title: "crushcrushcrush REMIXREMIXREMIX by EEPROM"
+title: "Purple Underground by kfox"
 description: "More information to come!"
-date: 2011-07-16T16:44:18Z
+date: 2011-07-16T16:48:49Z
 tags:
-  - electronica mix
+  - epic trance
+  - 8 of 10 stars
+  - older listen later
 public: true
 artists:
-  - EEPROM
-  - Paramore
+  - kfox
-songtitle: "crushcrushcrush REMIXREMIXREMIX"
+songtitle: "Purple Underground"
-album: "Remixes"
+album: ""
 featuredImage: ""
 featuredImageCredit: "Image is used from album for review purposes."
 featuredImageLink: ""